Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "midi".
+The function name to use when creating the woke function directory is "midi".
 The MIDI function provides these attributes in its function directory:

 	=============== ====================================
 	buflen		MIDI buffer length
-	id		ID string for the USB MIDI adapter in_ports	number of MIDI input ports
+	id		ID string for the woke USB MIDI adapter in_ports	number of MIDI input ports
-	index		index value for the USB MIDI adapter out_ports	number of MIDI output ports
+	index		index value for the woke USB MIDI adapter out_ports	number of MIDI output ports
 	qlen		USB read request queue length
 	=============== ====================================

-Testing the MIDI function
+Testing the woke MIDI function
 -------------------------

-There are two cases: playing a mid from the gadget to the host and playing a mid from the host to the gadget.
+There are two cases: playing a mid from the woke gadget to the host and playing a mid from the woke host to the woke gadget.

-1) Playing a mid from the gadget to the host:
+1) Playing a mid from the woke gadget to the woke host:

 host::